mchmarny/sentimenter/README.md

 ### Job Processing (Background)

 The `processor` function will be automatically triggered by GCF when a new job arrives on Pub/Sub topic.
-The processor will change the state of that `job` to `Processing`, retrieve last `100` tweets using Twitter API, and score each tweet's sentiment using Google's Natural Language API.
-When done, the score of that job will be saved in the Spanner DB and the job status updated to `Processed`.
+The processor will change the state of that `job` to `Processing`, retrieve tweets using Twitter API, and score each tweet's sentiment using Google's Natural Language API.
+When done, the score of that job will be saved in the Spanner DB and the job status will be updated to `Processed`.

 ### Job Status